naiyerasif/site/src/content/post/2024/2024-03-03-21-05-49-using-localstack-for-aws-lambda-with-sns-trigger.md

 ```

 - `mvn help:evaluate -Dexpression=project.artifactId -q -DforceStdout` prints out the project name and `mvn help:evaluate -Dexpression=project.version -q -DforceStdout` prints out the version specified in the `pom.xml` file.
 Thus, `(mvn help:evaluate -Dexpression=project.artifactId -q -DforceStdout)-(mvn help:evaluate -Dexpression=project.version -q -DforceStdout).jar` evaluates to `localstack-lambda-with-sns-trigger-0.0.1.jar`.
-- The role ARN `arn:aws:iam::000000000000:role/example-lambda-noop-role` is a fake role <abbr title="Amazon Resource Name">ARN</abbr> to satisfy AWS CLI which requires it for the `create-function` command.
+- The role ARN (Amazon Resource Name) `arn:aws:iam::000000000000:role/example-lambda-noop-role` is a fake role ARN to satisfy AWS CLI which requires it for the `create-function` command.
 You can specify any arbitrary role ARN here.

 > I'm using [Nushell](https://www.nushell.sh/) to run these commands.
 Depending on your shell, you might have to tweak them a bit.